DEVELOP ESSENTIAL LAW SCHOOL SKILLS

 When can I take the law school prep course?

 The private course can be scheduled according to your flexibility.
 Most students take the course in the beginning of August.
-The small group course will be held from August 6 to August 10, 2018.
+The small group course will be held from August 5 to August 9, 2019.
 You can see the syllabus above.
-(2019 dates are coming soon!)

 This preparatory class has put me in a much better place than I was before I was introduced to the class.
 Going into the class, I knew almost nothing about what law school would be like.
 My expectations came only from word of mouth from friends and family.
 However, Meagan and Ashley have eased my mind about starting law school now that I have a solid foundation to rely on going into Wayne State Law.
 This course provides a very comfortable environment to learn.
 I feel that I have gone from knowing very little about how to succeed as a student of law to gaining an advantage over others who may not have taken such a course in five sessions.
 These sessions cover all the bases.
 I learned the ins and outs of how to approach each class and how to use time efficiently to earn the best grades possible.
 I would recommend this course to anyone seeking an early advantage in law school and to anyone who wishes to learn more about how to be the best law student they can be. – Law School Prep Course Student, 2016